drewlakee/dizzy-brawl-meta-server/README.md

 ### PUT `/task/update/progress`

+**Transactional operation**.
+If some task will not update from a query - other too will be not update

 **JSON Query**

 Query must be wrapped into JSON Array (If single task, anyway wrap it to JSON Array)